Talut: Narrative in the Quran

 After the time of Musa (Moses), the Israelites began to demand a king to lead them into war against their enemies.
 Consequently, Talut was appointed king by prophet Samuel of the Children of Israel who announced that God had chosen Talut as the new king of Israel.
 The Israelites questioned the prophet's decision, lacking respect for Talut due to his lack of wealth.
 The prophet then told them that Talut was more favoured than they were.
 He was distinguished from the rest by his great knowledge and by his physique.
 A sign of his rightful role as king was that God had brought back the Ark of the Covenant to Israel for the Israelites.
 Talut tested his people at a river: whoever drank from it would not follow him in battle excepting one who took from it a handful.
 Many of them drank, but only the faithful ventured on.
 Talut then led the Israelites to victory over the army of Goliath, who was killed by Dawud (David).
 Talut is not considered to be a prophet (نَـبِي) of God, but rather a divinely-appointed king.

 Hadith

-Talut is also mentioned in a hadith (حَـديـث): "Narrated Al-Bara: The companions of Muhammad, who took part in Badr, told me that their number was that of Talut's companions who crossed the river (of Jordan) with him, and they were over three-hundred-and-ten men.
+Talut is also mentioned in a hadith (حَدِيث): "Narrated Al-Barāʾ: The companions of Muhammad, who took part in Badr, told me that their number was that of Talut's companions who crossed the river (of Jordan) with him, and they were over three-hundred-and-ten men.
 By God, none crossed the river with him, but a believer."